pouchdb-community/worker-pouch/README.md

 Detecting browser support
 ----

-This plugin doesn't support all browsers.
+In "easy mode," this plugin doesn't support all browsers.
 So it provides a special API to dianogose whether or not the current browser supports worker-pouch.
 Here's how you can use it:

 ```js
 var workerPouch = require('worker-pouch');